cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Experiment with different reward coefficents until you are happy with the walking gait.

+Deploy the r

 DELIVERABLE: What terms are included in your reward functions?
 What coefficeints did you use?
 How did you come up with these terms and what was their desired effect?
 Why might this policy perform poorly on the physical robot?

+DELIVERABLE: How did the performance in simulation compare to the performance on the physical robot?
+What about hte simluation might not be accurate to the real world?

 Step 6.
 Domain Randomization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^